Choosing the right security system installer

 Security installer Lionel Lewis of CRSL installs a home security system

-A simple way is to gauge a tradesman’s overall experience is to read feedback on their work on a site like MyBuilder, which allows previous customers to leave reviews of their experience with the tradesman.
+A simple way is to gauge a tradesperson’s overall experience is to read feedback on their work on a site like MyBuilder, which allows previous customers to leave reviews of their experience with the tradesperson.
 When you meet the security installer, they may also be able to show you pictures of previous work they’ve done, and if you’re hiring them for a particularly big job, they should also be willing to put you in touch with previous clients, who can give a personal recommendation.
 Ridas said:

 If I was looking for an installer to come to my house, I’d be looking for everything - their knowledge of particular systems, the number of jobs they had done, what previous customers said about them.
 Feedback is a very useful way of seeing what someone’s reputation is.